In 2023, 4 GB of dedicated VRAM should be the bare minimum to aim for in graphics cards.

 In truth, pretty much every setting will take up a certain amount of VRAM, but currently, the most demanding one is by far the resolution.
 For instance, increasing the rendering resolution from 1080p to 1440p noticeably increases VRAM usage, and 4K obviously ramps it up even further.

 Now that most of the latest graphics cards come with 8 GB of GDDR6 RAM, there’s almost no need to worry about lowering specific graphics settings to free up VRAM.

 However, if you still have an older GPU or a budget model with less VRAM, the most VRAM-hungry setting apart from the rendering resolution is the texture resolution.
 So, if your graphics card is running low on memory, lowering the texture quality is a good way to bring VRAM usage down a notch and thus improve overall performance.

 In addition to that, the LOD distance might also make a difference in open-world games.
 While other settings take up less VRAM such as SSAO and some types of anti-aliasing, those are usually more GPU than VRAM-intensive.

 How Much VRAM Do I Need?

-Ready to get a new GPU?
-Then check out our selection of the best graphics cards of 2018!
+That said, if you’re shopping for a new GPU, best check out our selection of the best graphics cards in 2023.